 Host Marriott believes that it meets and currently intends to continue to meet conditions (1) through (4), (7) and (8).
 In addition, Host Marriott believes that it has had and currently intends to continue to have outstanding common stock with sufficient diversity of ownership to allow it to satisfy conditions (5) and (6).
 With respect to condition (6), Host Marriott has complied and currently intends to continue to comply with the requirement that it send annual letters to its shareholders requesting information regarding the actual ownership of its shares of stock.
 In addition, Host Marriott's charter contains an ownership limit that is intended to assist Host Marriott in continuing to satisfy the share ownership requirements described in (5) and (6) above.
-The ownership limit, together with compliance with the annual shareholder letter requirement described above, however, may not ensure that Host Marriott will, in all cases, be able to satisfy the share ownership requirements described above.
-If Host Marriott fails to satisfy such share ownership requirements, Host Marriott will not qualify as a REIT.
-See "--Failure of Host Marriott to Qualify as a REIT" below.
+The ownership limit, together with compliance with the annual shareholder letter requirement described above, however, may not ensure that Host Marriott will, in all cases, be able to satisfy the share ownership requirements, Host Marriott will not qualify as a REIT.
+See "-Failure of Host Marriott to Qualify as a REIT" below.